coredds/GoDateParser/README.md

 ## Performance

-GoDateParser is optimized for performance with efficient regex patterns and minimal allocations.
+godateparser is optimized for performance with efficient regex patterns and minimal allocations.
 Benchmark results on typical hardware:

 ```
 BenchmarkParseDate_ISO-8          500000    2500 ns/op